sodrooome/pure-datastructures/docs/index.md

 ## Installation

-For python 2.7 :

-`pip install pure-datastructures`

-For python 3.6 or higher :
+This package only work in python 3.6 or higher, you can install it with :

 `pip3 install pure-datastructures`